hsando20/Human-Centered-Computing/FrontEnd and Backend with JS/backend/README.md

 ## .ENV FILE STORES THE SETTINGS FOR MONGODB DATABASE

-The file has the have the follwoing
+The .env file has the have the follwoing:

 //Connecting to database